 Which Service to Use?

-However, to delete tweets within a certain time period, you are going to have to go with a service like tweetdeleter.com.
+However, to delete tweets within a specific time period, you will have to go with a service like tweetdeleter.com.
 Grant access to the app to allow it to delete tweets for you.

 How to Delete All Tweets Before a Certain Date

-Now, to delete all tweets before a certain exact date, you are going to have to work with tweetdeleter.com.
+Now, to delete all tweets before a certain exact date, you will have to work with tweetdeleter.com.

 All your tweets before the set date should now be deleted.